 Massachusetts is home to some car insurance laws and requirements that can surprise visitors and residents alike.
 Despite requiring more comprehensive policies than most states, Massachusetts is still a relatively affordable place to get car insurance, especially if you can shop around and compare your options.
-Compare minimum coverage requirements and driving laws in Massachusetts and find the best coverage for you.